 Indianapolis Car Accident Attorneys

 If you have been injured or have suffered the loss of a loved one due to a car accident, you may be worried about how you are going to pay for your medical bills or funeral costs.
-The other party may be held responsible for your expenses if their negligence caused your injury or your loved one’s death.
+Thankfully, the other party may be held responsible for your expenses if their negligence was the cause your injury or your loved one’s death.

 At Hovde Dassow + Deets, we have provided clients with personalized, one-on-one legal support for more than five decades.
 We offer caring and compassionate counsel for our clients throughout their personal injury cases.
 Our Indianapolis car accident attorneys fight tirelessly to help our clients secure the full and fair compensation they deserve—to date, we have recovered more than $300 million in settlements and verdicts.

 On this page:

 - Determining liability